blacksenator/fbcallrouter/README.md

 * After that it is checked if the **subscribers number is valid** (starting with a zero -> only applies to landline numbers).
 If so, the number will be transferred to the corresponding phonebook (`'blacklist'`) for future rejections.

 * If all this passed, it is checked at various scoring sites (currently three: [tellows](https://www.tellows.de/), [werruft](https://www.werruft.info) and [cleverdialer](https://www.cleverdialer.de)) if this number has received a **bad online rating**.
 If so, the number will be transferred to the corresponding phonebook (spam) for future rejections.

+* Finally, of course, there is the possibility that the caller is known in a positive sense and can be identified via a public telephone book (e.g. [Das Örtliche](https://www.dasoertliche.de/rueckwaertssuche/)).
+Then he/she/it is optionally entered in a dedicated phone book (`'newlist'`) with the determined name.

 The configuration file (default `config.php`) offers various customization options.
 For example: Adapted to the tellows rating model a bad score is determined as six to nine and needs at least more than three comments.
 The second parameter is for quality purposes: not a single opinion should block a service provider whose call you might expect.
 You can adapt the values in the configuration file. **But be carefull!
 If you choose score values equal or smaler then five (5), than numbers with impeccable reputation where written to your rejection list!**